Are Targeted Data Poisoning Attacks as Effective as We Think?: Experiments

-\textbf{Measuring poisoning difficulty:} (1) To calculate \CPA for each test sample, we train the model with $M = 100$ (for CIFAR-10), and $M = 8$ (for TinyImageNet) random initializations for $N=40$ epochs.
+\textbf{Measuring poisoning difficulty:} (1) To calculate \CPA for each test sample, we train the model with $M = 100$ (CIFAR-10), and $M = 8$ (TinyImageNet) random initializations for $N=40$ epochs.
 We consider the model prediction for training from scratch and model confidence for transfer learning; (2) To obtain $\delta$, for each choice of $(\xte,y_p)$, we consider 8 model initializations to generate 8 $\wv_c$, apply \Cref{alg:delta} on each $\wv_c$ and obtain the average; (3) For the calculation of $\tau$, we only apply one set of $\wv_c$ and consider the number of classes $c=10$ for CIFAR-10 and $c=200$ for TinyImageNet and apply \Cref{theorem:tau}.
+We further report our resource and computational time in Appendix \ref{app:compute}.